jweswimm/jweswimm/README.md

-I'm passionate about scientific computing and applied math
+I'm passionate about scientific computing and applied math.

 Thanks for stopping by!